00rders/LAB_NOTES/PERSONAL_STUDY/PHASES/phase-1_opsec_setup/06_github_backup_bundles.md

 > You run `gitbackupnow`, plug your SSD into a fresh Kali VM on-site, and restore the bundle using:
 >
 > ```bash
-> git clone cybersec-lab-notes-backup-YYYY-MM-DD.bundle my-lab
+> git clone LAB_NOTES-backup-YYYY-MM-DD.bundle my-lab
 > ```
 > ⚠️ **Note**: You must have Git installed on the target machine when restoring.
 > Use `git clone --bundle <filename>.bundle <folder>` for full commit history restoration.